 Current Use of Checklists

 Checklists garnered well-deserved publicity as a result of their use in the Keystone ICU project, a multicenter study in which a checklist of evidence-based infection control interventions was implemented to reduce the risk of central line-associated bloodstream infections in intensive care unit patients.
 This intervention achieved a stunning reduction in line infections, with many ICUs completely eliminating line infections for months at a time.
 An AHRQ-funded initiative subsequently replicated this success in a wide range of hospitals nationwide.
 A similar level of success was achieved through implementation of a surgical safety checklist, which included specific steps during induction of anesthesia, surgical timeout, and transfer of the patient out of the operating room.
 Initial studies achieved reductions in surgical mortality and morbidity across a wide range of clinical settings.
-Further research has investigated the use of checklists to improve safety at the time of hospital discharge, augment transfer of information during in-hospital handoffs, and enhance the care of intensive care unit and trauma patients.
+Further research has investigated the use of checklists to improve patient outcomes in obstetrics, intensive care, trauma, dentistry and chemotherapy, and at hospital discharge and during in-hospital handoffs.

 Checklists are a remarkably useful tool in improving safety, but they are not a panacea.
 As checklists have been more widely implemented, it has become clear that their success depends on appropriately targeting the intervention and utilizing a careful implementation strategy.